 Being a nurse, or travel nurse, can be a challenging profession.
 You are dealing with so many personalities.
 From the patient, to families, to co-workers.
-While patients and their families stressful enough, dealing with a rude co-worker can have a damaging impact on work environment morale.
+While patients and their families are stressful enough, dealing with a rude co-worker can have a damaging impact on work environment morale and may even impact the level of customer service in the hospital or healthcare facility.
 While there are plenty of ways to deal with a stressful work environment as a travel nurse, this article covers a different but similar topic.
-This article defines ways how to deal with rude co-workers as a nurse.
-Here is our list of 10 ways how to deal with rude co-workers as a nurse.
+This article defines ways how to deal with rude co-workers as a registered nurse.

 10 Ways How To Deal With Rude Co-Workers As A Nurse

-Don’t Take It Personally.
-This is certainly one of the top 10 ways to deal with rude co-workers as a travel nurse but it is one of the hardest things to do.
+This is certainly one of the top 10 ways to deal with rude behavior from co-workers as a travel nurse but it is one of the hardest things to do.
 We all take things personally.
 It isn’t always easy to let things roll off.
-Some people have negative outlooks which has nothing to do with you.
-It’s more of a them thing.
+Some people have negative outlooks which have nothing to do with you.
+It’s more of a “them” thing.

-Hopefully these 10 ways how to deal with rude co-workers as a travel nurse have helped.
+Hopefully these 10 ways on how to deal with rude nurses as a travel nurse have provided some well-needed insight.
 Try each of these tips and see what works best for you in your situation.
 Don’t forget to bookmark this page.
 Unfortunately, you might have to deal with negative co-workers a few times in your life.
-Make sure you always have the 10 ways how to deal with rude co-workers as a travel nurse.
+Make sure you always have these reminders in your back pocket.

 Host Healthcare Travel Nurse